-$$\Lambda{AB} = \int{A}^{B} \chi^{2}(\mathbf{M}) d\ell \tag{11}$$
+$$\Lambda{AB} = \int{A}^{B} \chi^{2}(\mathbf{M}) dl \tag{11}$$

-In summary, our findings are these: for many problems, we find the modes can be linked along paths whose probability barriers are very weak relative to the sampling fluctuations expected in the posterior.
-For certain near-degenerate cases, the paths correspond to sets of layers behaving as an effective medium with strictly known upscaling laws (e.g., responses depend only on a sum of resistivitythickness products), but in general this is not the case.
+Algorithms to generate such paths are described in Appendix A, with some examples.
+In summary our findings are this.
+For very many problems, we find the modes can be linked along paths whose probability barriers are very weak relative to the sampling fluctuations expected in the posterior.
+For certain near-degenerate cases, the paths correspond to sets of layers behaving as an effective medium with strictly known upscaling laws (e.g. responses depend only on a sum of resistivity-thickness products), but in general this is not the case.
 In such cases, sampling algorithms for the model uncertainty ought to be able to visit all the modes, and the chief challenge for such algorithms is the traversal of the twisting, steep-sided ridges of the posterior, not jumping between isolated modes per se.